cul-it/bcl-up_server/README.md

-# BCL-UP Server
+# Blue Core Lookup (BCL-UP) Server
+**BCL-UP** is forked from the work of [qa_server](https://github.com/LD4P/qa_server), and is tailored for the needs of the [Blue Core](https://bluecore.info/) Project.

-This rails engine can be installed into your app to serve as a Questioning Authority (QA) Server for accessing external authorities.
-It is part of a larger architecture supporting linked data authority access.
+This rails engine can be installed into your app to serve as a Questioning Authority (QA) Server for accessing external authorities.It is part of a larger architecture supporting linked data authority access.
 From this engine, you can send a search query and get back multiple results OR you can fetch a single term.
 The engine provides UI for monitoring connections to configured authorities and the ability to check the current status of a single authority to determine if it is up and running now.

 ## Reference